top of page

 • Dec 22, 2025

-• 1 min read
+• 2 min read

-Challenges and Constraints
+Overcoming Challenges and Constraints

 A key challenge was the absence of physical hardware.
-Development was carried out using a remote x86-based system with RISC-V cross-compilation toolchains, while functional validation relied on an emulation-based execution framework that provided pass/fail results against reference outputs.
-Despite these constraints, the work enabled early software validation, ABI compliance checks, and confidence in algorithmic correctness—demonstrating a software-first approach to accelerator enablement.
-Early investment in core math primitives significantly accelerates ecosystem readiness for emerging architectures like RISC-V
+Development was carried out using a remote x86-based system with RISC-V cross-compilation toolchains.
+Functional validation relied on an emulation-based execution framework that provided pass/fail results against reference outputs.
+Despite these constraints, the work enabled early software validation, ABI compliance checks, and confidence in algorithmic correctness.
+This demonstrates a software-first approach to accelerator enablement.

 Categorizing the Math Core: BLAS Level 1 vs. Level 2

-divided into two fundamental tiers of the BLAS (Basic Linear Algebra Subprograms) hierarchy.
+To ensure the custom RISC-V can handle diverse workloads, the implementation was divided into two fundamental tiers of the BLAS (Basic Linear Algebra Subprograms) hierarchy.

 Level 1: Vector-Vector Primitives